Dulysse/ts-helper/README.md

 ### 👉 `Numbers`

-- ⚠️ Returns an absolute result for numbers in the interval `[-300; 300]`, otherwise it returns an `explicit result`. ⚠️
+- ⚠️ Returns an absolute result for numbers that don't reach compiler limits, otherwise it returns an `explicit result`. ⚠️

 - New feature since version `1.1.1`!
 Eval function return type for calculation 🤯